-At Steady NYC, we believe everyone should be able to celebrate and honor their racial and cultural identity.
+At Steady NYC, our psychotherapists believe everyone should be able to celebrate and honor their racial and cultural identity.
 However, we know that embracing racial and cultural identity can be a struggle for Black, Indigenous, People of Color (BIPOC) individuals, particularly in light of so much history involving racism (systemic, societal, and individual), discrimination, and other forms of oppression.
 Examining racial and cultural identity issues requires a magnified look at both our history and our present.
 We believe anyone can benefit from therapy, and recognize that therapy may be culturally taboo.
 Please know that therapy can be an invaluable tool which can help strengthen resilience and process racial and cultural identity issues for BIPOC communities.

 Certainly, there have been a growing number of hate crimes toward individuals in the BIPOC community over the last several years.
 It’s important to remember that the stories we see or read about in the news are about real people who are experiencing real trauma and real injustice.
 These experiences can have a negative and lasting impact on racial and cultural identity and can contribute to trauma-related depression and anxiety.
 Trauma and injustice are an unfortunate but very real and deep part of our collective history and it’s important to acknowledge this truth during therapy sessions.
 Our team of professional therapists at Steady NYC can help people in BIPOC communities make sense of racial and cultural identity issues as it relates to their mental and emotional health and wellbeing.